-The introduction of these could well be a game-changer for Venue management, leading to reductions in turf replacement costs and the production of higher quality surfaces.
-These have significantly lower running costs compared to HPS light rigs.
-The results have been nothing short of amazing as shown in the images below which were all taken 24-48 hours.
+The introduction of these is a game changer, and has lead to lower turf replacement costs and the production of better surfaces.
+Besides having significantly lower running costs in comparison to HPS light rigs, the results have been nothing short of amazing as shown in the images below which were all taken after 24-48 hours.

 - Variable light spectrum ranging allowing exceptional flexibility to promote top and/or root growth.